adb014/nsf2x/docs/index.md

 Written by David Bateman <dbateman@free.fr> based on [nlconverter](https://github.com/kdeldycke/nlconverter) by Hugues Bernard <hugues.bernard@gmail.com>.
-German translation by Faryan Rezagholi
+German translation by Faryan Rezagholi and Serhan Simsek.

 NSF2X relies on the Windows COM interface to Lotus Notes for the conversion to EML and MBOX formats.
 For the PST format it relies on the COM interface to Outlook and the Windows MAPI API.
 For this reason